We have previously covered the many benefits of intermittent fasting, and it’s indeed a great tool to add to your weight

 Being able to clearly know where you’re standing is extremely helpful.
 “Have I eaten or drank a caloric beverage in the past 15 (or 14, or 16, or 20, etc.) hours?” is a straightforward question with a yes or no answer.

-In this regard, one of the reasons why fasting helps with weight loss, is that having a limited feeding window makes it easier to consume less calories.
+In this regard, one of the reasons why fasting helps with weight loss is that having a limited feeding window makes it easier to consume fewer calories.

 Someone who needs to stick to 1500 calories to lose weight might struggle with that amount and feel deprived if eating 3 medium-sized meals.
 The same person might, however, feel much better about skipping breakfast (or dinner) and splitting their caloric allowance between two bigger meals.